erich666/McUsd/README.md

 ![Houdini Karma](/images/houdini_karma.png "Houdini Karma")

 A bit noisy by default, but the number of rays shot can always be increased.
 This view shows the Sun has been nicely translated, with no adjustment on my part.

-The DomeLight has also been translated, and affects the rendering if turned off:
+The DomeLight has also been translated to some extent (it does not act as a surrounding environment), and affects the rendering if turned off:

 ![Houdini Karma](/images/houdini_karma_no_domelight.png "Houdini Karma")